eInfraCentral/eic-docker/README.md

 `docker-compose down` stops and deletes the containers.

 #info
-For development purposes this project assumes that the omtd-registry `Dockerfile` is located in `../omtd-registry`.
+For development purposes this project assumes that the eic-registry `Dockerfile` is located in `../eic-registry`.
 For production the latest war file from jenkins is going to be fetched.
-# eic-docker